deerajrk/wordle/README.md

 How to get the game started?

-- Make sure Python is installed in your PC
+- Make sure Python is installed
 - Clone the repository on to your local drive
 - Open command prompt / terminal
 - Navigate to to location of cloned repositry folder